Summer weather can be unforgiving to older generations

 “Elderly folks tend to forget to hydrate more, as sometimes they suffer from dementia, or sometimes, they don’t feel as sick as they really are,” said emergency physician Ben Khuc.

-Couple Arin and Barbara Hill, were leaving the library when they told us they would be avoiding the heat by staying inside.
+Arin and Barbara Hill were leaving the library when they told us they would be avoiding the heat by staying inside.

 Simply checking on older people in your life and even neighbors can be vital.

-“Definitely, if you have a neighbor, during the extreme heat, or family member, I think touching base with them, sending a text or calling, or if you can swing by their home, make sure things are good,” said Sedgwick County Departments on Aging’s Monica Cissell.
+“Definitely, if you have a neighbor, during the extreme heat, or family member, I think touching base with them, sending a text or calling, or if you can swing by their home, make sure things are good,” said Monica Cissell, Sedgwick County Department on Aging.

 The City of Wichita has three cooling centers available that offer air conditioning and water to those in need: